influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withFunctionName(functionName)
 ```

-FunctionName refers to the name of the function to invoke.
+"FunctionName refers to the name of the function to invoke."

 ### fn template.awsLambda.withInvocationType